Images from UVa's run through College World Series and to the national title

-Coming off another postseason appearance as head coach of the Virginia baseball program, five-time ACC Coach of the Year and two-time national coach of the year Brian O'Connor continues to lead Virginia to unparalleled levels of success.
-Now in his 12th season as head coach of the Cavaliers, O'Connor has built his program into a college baseball powerhouse and turned Virginia Baseball into a national brand.
+After leading the Virginia baseball program to its first NCAA Championship in 2015, five-time ACC Coach of the Year and three-time national coach of the year Brian O'Connor reached yet another new level of success with the Cavaliers.
+Now in his 13th season as head coach of the Cavaliers, O'Connor has built his program into a college baseball powerhouse and turned Virginia Baseball into a national brand.

 Two ACC championships

 Four 50-win seasons